molabEvoDynamics/rep_StochasticFluctuationsDriveNonGeneticEvolution/README.md

 - `plots.m`.
 Plot the results of the simulation.
 - `binormal.m`.
 Binormal approximation to normal distribution when cell number is high enough to save computational cost.

-During normal use all these files must be located at the same directory but you just need to run the core files (`main_inheritableScenario.m` and `main_partialInheritableScenario.m`).
+To perform the simulations all these files must be located at the same directory but you just need to run the core files (`main_inheritableScenario.m` and `main_partialInheritableScenario.m`).